-The Director of Student Life and the Resident Life Coordinators are assisted by male and female prefects who are assigned to each residence hall.
-Prefects help maintain the rules that sustain a close-knit Catholic community and protect its harmony and tranquility.
+The Director of Student Life and the Residential Life Coordinators are assisted by male and female prefects who are assigned to each dormitory.
+Prefects act as curators of the WCC culture by their example and leadership in the community.
+While participating as fully as possible in the academic curriculum, outdoor program, spiritual life, and social life of the college, they also maintain the rules and expectations which protect the harmony of the WCC community.
 They do this by acting with the authority of the College administration.
-Yet they are also fellow students and serve as peer leaders rather than police officers.
+Yet they are also fellow students and serve as peer leaders rather than enforcers of the rule.
 While the prefects act in keeping with the College rules, the manner of implementation of those rules is ordinarily left to their discretion in consultation with the Director of Student Life and Residential Life Coordinators.
 Prefects must act as role models to other students.
-Prefects are responsible for sign-out procedures, contacting authorities in any emergency, and maintaining the Residence Hall Charter.
+Prefects are responsible for sign-out procedures, contacting authorities in any emergency, and maintaining the Dormitory Charter.
 Additionally, prefects serve as intermediaries between the student body and the college administration.
+Prefects are also responsible for ensuring their residents attendance at the Lecture Series, All College Seminars, Town Hall meetings and other events as instructed by the OSL.